 Psychotherapy

-My Approach
+My Method

 Research indicates that a high-quality patient-therapist relationship and a personalized approach to treatment are crucial for creating positive therapy outcomes.
 As such, while I heavily rely on evidence-based therapies, I often integrate techniques from different therapies so that I can best meet the needs of each individual patient.